mydumper/mydumper_docs/myloader_usage_autogenerated.rst

   It expect a mysqldump format when stream is used

+.. option:: --source-data

+  It will include the options in the metadata file, to allow myloader to establish replication

 .. option:: -t, --threads

   Number of threads to use, 0 means to use number of CPUs.
 Default: 4, Minimum: 2